✍️ Introduction

 Final Thoughts: Quality Over Quantity

 Beekeeping is a long game.
-By focusing on strong queens, proactive disease management, and timing your interventions with the local flora, you don’t just harvest honeyβinterconnectedly, you build an apiary that thrives year after year.
+By focusing on strong queens, proactive disease management, and timing your interventions with the local flora, you don’t just harvest honey—interconnectedly, you build an apiary that thrives year after year.
 Remember, every drop of surplus honey is a gift from your bees; treat them well, and they will reward your efforts tenfold.
+While a high honey yield per hive is rewarding, ensure your bees have enough stores for winter.